Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 The project concerns club membership, club activities, exhibitions and a record of artists works.

 ### Existing Features
-- Subscriptons - allows a logged-in user to gain a list of members whose subscriptions are due.
+- Subscriptions - allows a logged-in user to gain a list of members whose subscriptions are due.
               This list excludes those marked in the database collection 'members' as paid or the members are guests (no subscription).
 - Subscriptions - allows administrator to send email reminders to members when subscriptions are due.